Skip to main content

 August 24, 2023

-Dr Adrienne Roeder’s study of polyploid cells in the mustard-like plant Arabidopsis thaliana was featured in the August 2023 issue of Science News By mutating genes that control polyploidy, she and her team determined that polyploid cells are the key to proper flowering If the plant sepal had too few polyploid cells, it was stiff and upright and blooming was impeded Too many such cells caused the sepals to splay and expose the petals prematurely Roeder and her postdoc Batthula Vijaya Lakshmi Vadde discovered that normal, diploid cells turn into polyploid versions when a protein, ATML1, kickstarts the process, in part by stimulating the production of certain fatty acids Roeder’s graduate student Frances Clark has found that polyploidy, spurred by the same molecular signals, also shapes ordinary leaves In Arabidopsis, the first giant cells develop at a leaf’s tip when it is about 1 week old Then more such cells appear ever closer to the leaf base, forming on both the top and...
+Dr. Adrienne Roeder’s study of polyploid cells in the mustard-like plant Arabidopsis thaliana was featured in the August 2023 issue of Science News.
+By mutating genes that control polyploidy, she and her team determined that polyploid cells are the key to proper flowering.
+If the plant sepal had too few polyploid cells, it was stiff and upright and blooming was impeded.
+Too many such cells caused the sepals to splay and expose the petals prematurely.
+Roeder and her postdoc Batthula Vijaya Lakshmi Vadde discovered that normal, diploid cells turn into polyploid versions when a protein, ATML1, kickstarts the process, in part by stimulating the production of certain fatty acids.
+Roeder’s graduate student Frances Clark has found that polyploidy, spurred by the same molecular signals,...

 August 10, 2023